Ethel Voynich: Life

-Ethel Lilian Voinich died on 27 July 1960 at the age of 96.
-According to her will, her body was cremated, and the ashes scattered over Central Park in New York City.
+Ethel Lilian Voynich died on 27 July 1960 at the age of 96.
+In accordance with her will, her body was cremated and the ashes scattered over Central Park in New York City.

 Alleged affair with Reilly

 According to the British journalist Robin Bruce Lockhart, Sidney Reilly – a Russian-born operative employed by the émigré intelligence network of Scotland Yard's Special Branch – met Ethel Voynich in London in 1895.
-Lockhart, whose father, R.H.
-Bruce Lockhart knew Reilly, claims that Reilly and Voynich had a sexual liaison and voyaged to Italy together.
+Lockhart, whose father, R. H. Bruce Lockhart, knew Reilly, claims that Reilly and Voynich had a sexual liaison and voyaged to Italy together.
 During their romance Reilly is said to have bared his soul and revealed to her the story of his espionage activities.
 After their brief affair, Voynich published The Gadfly, whose central character Arthur Burton was based on Reilly.
 In 2004, writer Andrew Cook suggested that Reilly may have been reporting on Voynich and her political activities to William Melville of the Metropolitan Police Special Branch.
 In 2016, new evidence surfaced from archived communication between Anne Fremantle, who attempted a biography of Ethel Voynich, and a relative of Ethel's on the Hinton side.
-The evidence demonstrates that a liaison of some sort took place between Reilly and her in Florence, 1895.
+The evidence indicates that a liaison of some sort took place between Reilly and her in Florence in 1895.